ndawe/pyAMI/docs/examples/commands.rst

 Command Examples
 ================

-atlasmeta provides the command ``ami`` under which various subcommands may be issued:
+pyAMI provides the command ``ami`` under which various subcommands may be issued:

 .. command-output:: ami --help